African Ancestry Project

-"Worlds Within: Diverse Histories, Identities, and Experiences of Black People of African Ancestry in British Columbia" is an output of the African Ancestry Project highlighting the diversity of Black people in BC.
+The African Ancestry Project highlights the diversity of Black people in BC.
 It shares our stories in our own voice by centering stories of over 160 project participants.

 “We hope this resource will inspire dialogue around emergent themes and issues including multiculturalism and anti-racism and contribute towards positive social change.
-The report will be a resource for everyone in British Columbia, and particularly Black communities and those engaged in work around multiculturalism and racial equity.
-Understanding and acknowledging the diversity of the Black communities is an important step towards building authentic connections.
-The report will also form part of our historical records.”
-Alice Mũrage, project lead and author
+Understanding and acknowledging the diversity of the Black communities is an important step towards building authentic connections.”
+Alice Mũrage, project director and author of Worlds Within

 About the project: